Get A Quote

 Limitations of Agreed-Upon Procedures

-• It poses a risk that users may misinterpret the report based on an assumption of assurance
+• It poses a risk that users may misinterpret the report based on an assumption of assurance that was never provided.

-• It is not designed for general-purpose reporting
+• It is not designed for general-purpose reporting and should not be distributed beyond the specified parties.

 How Firms Use Agreed-Upon Procedures